 I had heard that Mr.Marx and Mr. Brilliant were batch mates at JNU.
 I wondered why the image of a stray puppy which howls, yelps and wags his tail flashed in my mind.
 Perhaps, it was an unrelated imagery.

-When I said that I will have a talk with Marx, Mr. Brilliant was nervous.
-He glanced at me calmly, and said, “I do not have any problems with you.
+When I said that I will have a talk with Marx, he was frightened.
+He looked at me calmly, and said, “I have no issues.
 It is you who is making an issue out of this.”
-He said, “The pictures.
+In between, he said, “The pictures.
 I did not take it personally.
 But, you did.”
 I chuckled, thinking: “It has been months.
 Are you still not able to forget it, honey?
 Did I hurt you as much?”

 I saw him nervously moving his hand through his hair.
 We all got an unprecedented mail informing us of the production schedule.
 I understood that he was running like hell.
-When I raised the issue to Mr. Marx, Mr. Brilliant claimed that he did not have any problems with me.
-But, the next day, I could not find the reference books on my desk.
+When I raised the issue to Mr. Marx, Mr. Brilliant claimed that he had no issues at all.
+But, the next day, I couldn’t find the reference books on my desk.
 Mr. Brilliant had taken it away.

 Month after month, I saw the designers telling me with a naive grin: “Rajaram finalize kar diya.”
-This month, I shouted, “I do not care whether Rajaram finalized it or not.
-I do not care even if the Prime Minister had finalized my articles.”, and I saw three printouts flying out of the machine and falling into my hands.
-When I saw the nervous expression on the face of the proof reader when I said, “I have been telling this for the last five months”, I was sick with pity.
+This month, I shouted, “I do not care whether Rajaram finalized it or not”, and I saw three printouts flying out of the machine and falling into my hands.
+When I saw the frightened expression on the face of the proof reader when I said, “I have been telling this for the last five months”, I was sick with pity.
 I do not know what is his role in this racket, but isn’t he much older than them?
 How can he take orders, like a rug under their feet?

 Good God, did he use me to get that photographer out?

-The day after the meeting, I moved to a new house.
-The next day, I had cold.
+The day after the meeting was spent shifting my house, and the next day, I was down with cold.
 But, that evening, Mr. Brilliant got three of my four essays–all of them well-written.
-There was a beautifully written five page essay on sustainable development.
-When people who observed me often wondered whether I ever worked at all, I used to give them long speeches on my teeth-clenched determination and will power.
-But, Mr. Brilliant presumably got an honest answer.
+It included a beautifully written five page essay on sustainable development.
+When people who happen to observe me wonder whether I ever work at all, I used to give them long speeches on my teeth-clenched determination and will power.
+But, Mr. Brilliant, I presume, got an honest answer.
 My keyboard does the job.
 I barely have to work.
 It humiliated him.

 I knew that he would soon retaliate.
 I was proven right.

 Even after many weeks, he did not send back my essay on “sustainable development”.
 During the next Magazine production, I stayed in the office skipping food because I knew that Mr. Brilliant has been waiting for long.
-Around 5 in the evening when I was asked to wait for the computer, I noticed that Miss Doll (Papia Lahiri) was playing on my essays.
+Around 5 in the evening when I was told to wait for the machine, I noticed that Miss Doll (Papia Lahiri) was playing on my essays.

-I had heard that it was a public secret in the office that I had live commentary on Miss Doll on my Facebook wall when I joined the office.
-With updates like this:
+I had heard that it was a public secret in the office that I used to have live commentary on Miss Doll on my Facebook wall when I joined the office.
+With updates along these lines:

 “I can see a girl through my glasses who shakes her head like an obedient High School girl–when someone tells her something.
 The moment I saw her head shake, I understood that this is her first job.
-Every morning she comes at 9, moves her hair from one side of the head to another and picks up the phone.
+Every morning she comes in so early, moves her hair from one side of the head to another and picks up the phone.
 But, she is so clever.
 She conned me into doing more low IQ work today.”